myxie/shadow/docs/source/example.rst

 Example schedule
 ================

-*shadow* is Workflow-oriented, which means most of the work done within the library involves passing around workflow objects, or storing data within the object itself.
+SHADOW is Workflow-oriented, which means most of the work done within the library involves passing around workflow objects, or storing data within the object itself.